SpaceOtterInSpace/Euler/README.md

 Euler
 =====

-Solves problems from the euler website
+Solves problems from the Project Euler website